-1. Navigate to the Websense bin directory (C:\Program Files or Program Files (x86)\Websense\Web Security\bin, by default) and open the transid.ini file in a text editor.
+1. Navigate to the Websense bin directory (C:\Program Files\Websense\Web Security\bin, by default) and open the transid.ini file in a text editor.

 If the file does not exist, use a text editor to create a file called transid.ini, and add the following line to the top of the file: